In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Miso

-There are many types of miso, but if you're just getting started, I suggest going with light-colored (tanshoku) miso—it's the most versatile option.
+There are many types of miso, but if you're just getting started, go for light-colored (tanshoku) miso—it’s the most versatile.

 - Light-colored: Kodawattemasu